DiggnDeeper/wp-dapp/README.md

 ## Comments: Hive-only Display vs Mirroring

-- **Hive-only Display (recommended)**: Hides the WP comment form/template and shows the Hive thread with reply buttons and links.
+- **Hive-only Display (recommended)**: Hides the WP comment form/template and shows the live Hive thread with reply buttons and links.
 Works without importing anything.
 Users reply via Keychain; the page updates the Hive thread.
 - **Enable Mirroring (optional)**: Copies Hive replies into native WP comments.
 When enabled, you’ll see a “Sync (copy) Hive replies into WP comments” button on posts.
 When off, you’ll see an “Import Hive Comments” one-time button for convenience.

+Settings include: max thread depth, show/hide reply buttons (for native WP comments), and your preferred Hive frontend (PeakD, Hive.blog, Ecency).

 Max thread depth and your chosen Hive frontend (PeakD, Hive.blog, Ecency) are configurable in Settings → WP‑Dapp.